 Students work five weeks for a WSIA member insurance carrier and four weeks with a WSIA member wholesale brokerage firm.
 Interns gain experience in all areas, including: underwriting, claims, accounting, marketing, and regulatory compliance.
 Much of the work is hands-on, actually dealing with risks that may receive coverage by the firms, and many interns are assigned special projects by their host firms dealing with particular lines of business or future ventures and programs.
 Additionally, interns are given access to many levels of leadership at the firm; many meet the Presidents or CEOs of their organization during their internship tenure.

 Based on evaluations and recommendations from the host firms, selected interns are invited to attend the WSIA Annual Marketplace in the fall.
-The selected interns are hosted by members of the WSIA Career Awareness & Internship Committee and receive an all-access view of this important members-only Convention.
-More than 3,800 industry professionals attend this convention to conduct business, and WSIA interns are often courted for positions during the event.
+The selected interns are hosted by members of the WSIA Career Awareness & Internship Committee and receive an all-access view of this important members-only event.
+More than 4,000 industry professionals attend this event to conduct business, and WSIA interns are often courted for positions during the event.

 While attending Marketplace, two interns are selected for the J.H.
 Blades Scholarship to visit London and study the Lloyd’s market.
 WSIA provides travel, lodging, and stipend funds for these overseas scholarships.
 For more information about the WSIA Internship Program, contact Christine Timmerman at email@example.com.